levirogalla/donna-cli/README.md

 ## Features

 - **Project management**: Create, open, and organize projects
-- **Library organization**: Donna encourages you to store all projects in one place called a library, the default is in $XDG_DATA_HOME/project_manager/projects or ~/.local/share/project_manager/projects
+- **Library organization**: Donna encourages you to store all projects in one place called a library.
+The default location is `$XDG_DATA_HOME/project_manager/projects` or `~/.local/share/project_manager/projects`
-- **Alias groups**: To organize projects, create alias groups, for example a group for wip projects, and a group for python projects, etc. This way you can have the same project in multiple places on your file system.
-Or if you have c++ coding projects for a class, you could make an alias to your project in both your class' folder and in your c++ projects folder.
+- **Alias groups**: Organize projects by creating alias groups - for example, a group for WIP projects and a group for Python projects.
+This allows you to have the same project accessible from multiple locations on your file system.
+If you have C++ coding projects for a class, you could create an alias to your project in both your class folder and your C++ projects folder
 - **Project types**: Define templates and behaviors for different kinds of projects.
-For example, a python-backed project type would automatically add a new project to the python alias group and backends alias group.
-You can also define openers and builders for you're project type, these are lua scripts that are called on either `donna open project` or `donna create project`.
+For example, a Python backend project type would automatically add a new project to the Python alias group and backends alias group.
+You can also define openers and builders for your project type - these are Lua scripts that are called on either `donna open project` or `donna create project`
-- **Openers and Builders**: Custom scripting to be called for a project, for example, you could have the following code in the builder for python projects:
+- **Openers and Builders**: Custom scripting to be called for a project.
+For example, you could have the following code in the builder for Python projects:

 ```lua
 os.execute("cd " ..
 PM_PROJECT_PATH .. " && python3 -m venv env && git init")
 ```

-builders and openers have access to the following variables when they are invoked:
+Builders and openers have access to the following variables when they are invoked:

 ```lua
 print("PM_PROJECT_NAME: " ..
 (PM_PROJECT_NAME or "nil"))